jamesfranklinnetsec/iaac-assignment/readme.md

 * Exposed via a LoadBalancer
 	- ~~I'll probably use nginx~~
 	-- ~~find an nginx k8s tutorial~~
 	- ECS has a button for "do you want a load balancer with that?".
-I'm not wasting my time screwing with nginx if amazons gonna configure everything for me.
+I will be going with the no-code philosophy :--)
 # Bonus:
 * Automated Pipelines for Deployment
 * All AWS Infrastructure is deployed as script
 	- probably via tf.
 I don't have time to go learn cloudformation just yet.

+    dockerise -> stick into ECR -> deploy with ECS

+Exposed via a LoadBalancer

+    I'll probably use nginx -- find an nginx k8s tutorial

 # build container: